 “People have right to own a firearm, have a gun over the mantlepiece, in a gun cabinet or a gun safe to hunt, for sport, for personal protection in a responsible manner,” said Baker.

 Baker added that “the vision most people tell me they have for our community is they want to feel safe and have a beautiful place to live and work and play.
 Safety in all respects is huge in this – if people feel threatened in any way, by an erratic neighbor, fear of famine, flood, fire, then that’s not feeling safe.”

 “Our council and our government have worked really hard at addressing inequities in Salida,” said Wood.
 “Equality, tolerance, those are values that we hold very important.”

 “We ask a tremendous amount from our law enforcement.
 We expect them to be able to deal with extremely tense dangerous, challenging situations, that escalate out of nowhere and respond with exactly the right amount of force, then de-escalate immediately as soon as they have the situation under control,” said Felt.
 “I have compassion and sympathy and I know they are under a lot of stress, but in this line of work, your words really matter.
 Whether elected or in a government department whether on the job or not, in terms of how people perceive you, the expectations are that our words matter.
 Situations arise — like the one you’re writing about — I offer my support to law enforcement leaders and I expect that they will address whatever issues are connected to this situation.”

 As a matter of safety, the question may be — should Chaffee residents be concerned?

 Undersheriff Andy Rohrich has not yet responded to Ark Valley Voice request for comment, but when he does, his comments will be included in this article.

-Three members of the Ark Valley Voice staff contributed to this article, written by Managing Editor Jan Wondra.
+Three members of the Ark Valley Voice staff contributed to this article, Stephen Hall, Adam Silverman and Managing Editor Jan Wondra.